antongb/moview/README.md

 ## moview

+moview because of how many times the 'w' snuck its way into 'movie'

-[x] AJAX call to 3rd part API (www.myapifilms.com)
+- [x] AJAX call to 3rd part API (www.myapifilms.com)
-[x] DB with reviews table containing reviews for movies on list [x] movie review view page
+- [x] DB with reviews table containing reviews for movies on list
+- [x] movie review view page
-[x] all reviews index page
+- [x] all reviews index page

 ## Notes on this exercise: